roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

+===

- ****** A Conspiracy of Sluts Ch.
-04 ****** byfastandsloppy© Paige realized she'd been sitting there wrapped in her sheet and thinking furiously for some time.
+Paige realized she'd been sitting there wrapped in her sheet and thinking furiously for some time.
 Malcolm stood at the side of the bed looking confused and holding out another of his silly cards.

  "Would you like something to eat / drink?" it read.